hashicorp/terraform-cdk/website/what-is-cdktf.html.md

 ## When to use CDKTF
 insert content about when folks should use this instead of HCL... link to HCL interoperability page.

+## Get Started

+- [Install CDKTF](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf)and learn the basics on HashiCorp Learn.
+- TO DO add links to concepts pages
+- TO DO add links to examples page